 and government regulations

 will be necessary to adequately secure people’s data.
-Over six in ten respondents in Spain voiced concern over data misuse, while a little under half of the respondents from that country took any steps to actively protect their data, according to estimates from Statista’s Global Consumer Survey.
+Over six in ten respondents in Spain voiced concern over data misuse, while a little under half of the respondents from that country took any steps to actively protect their data, according to Statista’s Global Consumer Survey

 This chart and other statistics on the direction of the digital economy can be downloaded for free from the Statista Digital Economy Compass 2019, here